defaultbeep/dfm/README.md

-`npm install dfm -g`

-Set the path to your local dotfiles

-`export DFM_DOTFILES_PATH='/path/to/files'`

-For handiness you could add this variable to your bash/zsh profile so that you don't need to set it everytime you use `dfm`

-Run `dfm status`

-Then `dfm sync`
+-

 😎 ❤️

+DFM is a simple tool to automate the process of symlinking your dotfiles.
+It also let's you check which files are in your dotfiles repo but not linked to your home folder / check whats in your home folder but not in the dotfiles repo.

+Commands are:

+* `dfm status`
+* `dfm sync`
+* `dfm missing`